Optimal Conditional Inference in Adaptive Experiments: Conditional inference for location-invariant algorithms

 \section{Conditional inference for location-invariant algorithms}

-This section focuses on location-invariant assignment algorithms, choices of target parameter, and stopping times.
+This section focuses on location-invariant designs.
 We show that there is a simple conditional procedure that assumes only location-invariance and improves upon last-batch-only inference.
 To state these results, we first formally define what we mean by location-invariance.

 \begin{defn} A function $f(X_1,\ldots, X_t)$ is \emph{location-invariant} if for all $(X_1,\ldots, X_t) \in (\R^K)^t$ and $h\in \R$, where $1_K\in\mathbb{R}^K$ is the vector of ones. \end{defn}